Otis Smith Kids Foundation: Scholarships

-A final gift to Jacksonville's children are three scholarship programs.

 FCCJ

 The scholarship program at Florida Community College at Jacksonville was the recipient of an endowment from the OSKF.

 UNF

 The OSKF donated $56,000 to the University of North Florida to establish an endowed scholarship fund in support of the Florida First Generation Scholarship Program for students who are the first in their families to attend college.

 The state of Florida will match the gift with $2,300 annually, funding two scholarships each year.

 JU

 The OSKF donated $50,000 to the Jacksonville University athletics department to establish and endow the Otis Smith Scholarship to a deserving local student-athlete.
 The donation was announced during halftime of a basketball game designated as "Otis Smith Night" on November 28, 2007.
 The honoree was unable to attend, but left a pre-recorded video.
 In a surprise to athletic officials, Smith stated that he was personally matching the $50,000 donation by the Otis Smith Kids Foundation, for a total gift of $100,000.